jenniesun/biostats-blog/index.md

 ```

-### The second part
+### For the second helper function,
-of the program is to write a function to check if an input number is a prime.
+I need to check if an input number is a prime.
 As one of the classic leetcode problem, there definitely exists many ways to solve it.
 After trying out multiple ways of writing this function, including brute force, I was able to reach a solution with fastest computational speed.

 To start, I first consider the edge cases.
 Prime numbers start from 2, so the function should return False for anyinput that is smaller than 2, and return True for the input 2.
 If the input is even and bigger than 2, then it cannot be prime.